yazanalqasem/iPass2.0NativeiOS/README.md

 #### Updates in new version
-- Supports multilingual messages
-- Improved user experience
+- Database downloading time issues.
+- Option to use different types of databases.
+- User experience.

 # Overview
 AI-powered identity verification, eKYC, and